cazlo/go-outside-in-testing-strategy-example/docs/deployment.md

 **Trade-off**:
 While Helm reduces configuration drift, it adds complexity.
 Maintaining a robust Helm chart and testing it across environments requires effort.
 For simple services, this might be overkill, but for complex systems, the consistency it provides is valuable.

+## CI/CD Pipeline Optimizations

+Since outside-in tests are heavier, the CI pipeline must be optimized to keep feedback loops reasonable.

+### 1. Layer Caching
+Docker builds can be slow.
+*   **Strategy**: Aggressively cache Docker layers (especially dependency installation steps) in the CI system.
+*   **Strategy**: Use multi-stage builds to separate build dependencies from runtime artifacts.

+### 2. Smoke Tests & Canary Deployments
+The ultimate "outside-in" test is running against production.
+*   **Smoke Tests**: Run a small subset of critical outside-in tests against the *deployed* environment immediately after deployment.
+This verifies that configuration (secrets, networking) is correct.
+*   **Canary / Blue-Green**: Deploy the new version alongside the old one.
+Route a small percentage of traffic to the new version.
+If error rates spike (detected by metrics), automatically roll back.
+This reduces the need for 100% perfect pre-production testing environments.